 To resolve the problem, you must perform DB2 administration tasks from a command prompt or graphical tool that is running with full administrator privileges.
 To launch a command prompt or graphical tool with full administrator privileges, right-click on the shortcut and then select Run as administrator.

-Note: If extended security is enabled, you also need to be a member of the DB2ADMNS group in order to launch the graphical administration tools (such as the Command Editor or Control Center).
+Note: If extended security is enabled, you also need to be a member of the DB2ADMNS group in order to launch the graphical administration tools (such as the IBM Data Studio).

 User data location